AbsoluteResonance/IAVS/README.md

 # IAVS
-The dataset, code, and model weights will be released soon.
+The dataset, code, and model weights will be released after the paper is accepted.